openmc-dev/openmc/docs/source/usersguide/input.rst

     datafiles can be processed into 3D SILO files using the ``openmc-voxel-to-silovtk`` utility provided with the OpenMC source, and subsequently viewed with a 3D viewer such as VISIT or Paraview.
-See the :ref:`usersguide_voxel` for information about the datafile structure.
+See the :ref:`io_voxel` for information about the datafile structure.

     .. note:: Since the PPM format is saved without any kind of compression, the resulting file sizes can be quite large.
 Saving the image in